 Purpose of Take Action: Promotion/Demotion

 This document describes the use of the actions Promotion or Demotion, which can be executed as an event for an employee within an organization.
 When the employee experiences a promotion or demotion, the job information and/or compensation information of the employee are updated.
-In the SAP SuccessFactors system, the button Take Action is used to navigate to the drop down menu to select Change Job and Compensation Information for employees.
+In the SAP SuccessFactors system, the button Take Actions is used to navigate to the drop-down menu to select Change Job and Compensation Information for employees.

-An HR Administrator with the adequate permissions will be able to enter a Promotion or a Demotion for an employee within an organization.
+An HR Administrator with the adequate permissions will be able to enter a promotion or a demotion for an employee within an organization.
 Depending on the configuration, there may be an approval workflow triggered.
-Within this document, we consider a two-step workflow generated when the event Promotion or Demotion is considered together with the event reason Pay Change.Prerequisites
+Within this document, we consider a two-step workflow generated when the event Promotion or Demotion is considered together with the event reason Pay Change.

+Note

+This document is, unless otherwise specified, valid for all countries in scope of this SAP Best Practices, with country-specific details also being described.
+In the following, we will use the two-letter code for the countries, as follows:

+AE – United Arab Emirates

+AU – Australia

+CN – China

+DE – Germany

+FR – France

+GB – United Kingdom

+SA – Kingdom of Saudi Arabia

+US – United States

+Prerequisites

 This section summarizes all prerequisites needed to conduct the test in terms of system, user, master data, organizational data, and other test data and business conditions.